What Is Ignorance? A Vedantic Definition

 Erroneous inversion (viparyaya)

-Wrong knowledge (mithyajnana)
+Wrong knowledge (mithya-jnana)

 Mithya is often used to describe that which is apparently real in contrast to that which is actually real or true (satya).
-Vedanta defines “real” as that which is never changing, always present and independent.
-The conclusion is that only the Self can be real and that all objects are only apparently real.
+Vedanta defines “real” as that which is never changing, always present and not dependent.
+The conclusion is that only the Self can be real, and that all objects are only apparently real.
 While it’s true that we experience objects, all objects lack substance, are impermanent and are made up of other parts.
 So, it's wrong to believe that an object is permanent and substantial when in actuality, it is ephemeral and always changing into something else.

 Concealment/darkness (avarana, tamas)

 Avarana means concealment, veil, screen or obstruction.
 It is one of the twin “powers” of ignorance that keeps individuals from knowing the truth.
-Tamas means something similar and is often associated with the darkness that inhibits the individual’s ability to see things as they really are (see the gunas).
+Tamas means something similar and is often associated with the opaqueness that inhibits the individual’s ability to see things as they really are (see the gunas).

 Projection (vikshepa, rajas)